-CONSULTANT'S REFERENCE

-NUMBER OF PLANS IN SET

-CHECKLIST #D3

-ITEM Y / N / NA OR COMMENT DESIGNER'S INITIALS General Has detailed design approval been received from Council - if so, note date?
-Is the final design is in accordance with the planning permit conditions and the endorsed plan, and physical design features incorporated on construction plans?
-Has the plan of subdivision been certified at the time of this submission?
-Have the appropriate consents been obtained from service authorities?
-List any consents received below: 25.3 25.4 25.5 Plans Do the final plans reflect amendments required by Council under previous reviews?
-Other Is the Engineer's estimate provided with this submission?
+PLANNING PERMIT NUMBER CONSULTANT'S REFERENCE DEVELOPER'S REPRESENTATIVE NUMBER OF PLANS IN SET CHECKLIST #D3 ITEM Y / N / NA OR DESIGNER'S INITIALS General Has detailed design approval been received from Council - if so, not te date?
+Is the final design is in accordance with the planning permit conditions endorsed plan, and physical design features incorporated on consplans?
+Has the plan of subdivision been certified at the time of this submission ion?
+Have the appropriate consents been obtained from service authoriti any consents received below: ties?
+List 25.3 25.4 25.5 Plans Do the final plans reflect amendments required by Council under reviews? previous Other Is the Engineer's estimate provided with this submission?
 Are separate streetscaping and/or landscaping plans included?

-The plans, specifications and associated documents provided with this submission for final design approval have been prepared in accordance with the relevant sections of the Council's Manual.
-All the above checklist items have been initialled as correct and complete, or marked N/A (not applicable) as appropriate.
-VERSION 5.40
+The plans, specifications and associated documents provided with th prepared in accordance with the relevant sections of the Council's Manuas correct and complete, or marked N/A (not applicable) as appropriate ual.
+All the above checklist items have been initialled Signed Da ated 004 - f 000